ultraJeff/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 ## Using GitOps

-In this section you will use RHACM’s built-in GitOps mechanism to manage your policies.
+In this section, you will use RHACM’s built-in GitOps mechanism to manage your policies.
 You will deploy the above policies, and manage them in a GitOps friendly way.

-Before you start this section of the exercise, make sure you delete the namespace containing the policies you used in the previous section.
+Before you start this exercise section, delete the namespace containing the policies you used in the previous section.

 ```
 <hub> $ oc delete project rhacm-policies
 ```

-1. For this exercise, create a fork of the next GitHub repository - [https://github.com/michaelkotelnikov/rhacm-workshop](https://github.com/michaelkotelnikov/rhacm-workshop)
+1. For this exercise, create a fork of the following GitHub repository - [https://github.com/michaelkotelnikov/rhacm-workshop](https://github.com/michaelkotelnikov/rhacm-workshop)

     As a result, you will have your own version of the repository - [https://github.com/&lt;your-username>/rhacm-workshop](https://github.com/michaelkotelnikov/rhacm-workshop)

-2. Afterwards, create a namespace on which you will deploy the RHACM resources (Use the namespace.yaml file in the forked repository) -
+2. Afterward, create a namespace on which you will deploy the RHACM resources (Use the namespace.yaml file in the forked repository)

 ```
 <hub> $ oc apply -f https://raw.githubusercontent.com/<your-github-username>/rhacm-workshop/master/05.Governance-Risk-Compliance/exercise/namespace.yaml
 ```

 3. Now, clone the official policy-collection GitHub repository to your machine.
 The repository contains a binary named **deploy.sh**.
-The binary is used to associate policies in a GitHub repository to a running Red Hat Advanced Cluster Management for Kubernetes cluster.
+The binary associates policies in a GitHub repository to a running Red Hat Advanced Cluster Management for Kubernetes cluster.

 ```
 <hub> $ git clone https://github.com/open-cluster-management/policy-collection.git